 The need to for perishables was the inspiration for the French Toast Alert System, which according to its site is “joke to poke fun at the fact that, every time the weather gets cold (especially in certain parts of the country), stores seem to quickly run out of milk, bread, and eggs... which happen to be the ingredients for making french toast!”

-Meanwhile, this mom of three wasn’t buying bread or milk during the anticipation of snow in January.
+Meanwhile, this mom of three wasn’t buying bread or milk during the anticipation of snow back in January 2017.
 She was buying wine in a box.

 Tune into WSB for weather updates.